smruthig/Cancer_Data_Analytics/README.md

 This study's primary aim is binary classification of the given samples of cell nuclei as benign or malignant.

+Grid Search was performed on all models to find out the best parameters, with various combinations of preprocessing.
+PCA was performed to reduce the dimensionality of the dataset.
+Various preprocessing combinations were tried out with every model to determine the best results.
+Logistic Regression with preprocessing as standardization and PCA gave the best results with F1 score as 98% on the dataset.

 The six models used are

 1. Support Vector Machine